Sexism: Menus

 Until the early 1980s, some high-end restaurants had two menus: a regular menu with the prices listed for men and a second menu for women, which did not have the prices listed (it was called the "ladies' menu"), so that the female diner would not know the prices of the items.
 In 1980, Kathleen Bick took a male business partner out to dinner at L'Orangerie in West Hollywood.
 After she was given a women's menu without prices and her guest got one with prices, Bick hired lawyer Gloria Allred to file a discrimination lawsuit, on the grounds that the women's menu went against the California Civil Rights Act.
 Bick stated that getting a women's menu without prices left her feeling "humiliated and incensed".
 The owners of the restaurant defended the practice, saying it was done as a courtesy, like the way men would stand up when a woman enters the room.
 Even though the lawsuit was dropped, the restaurant ended its gender-based menu policy.

-Trends over time

-A 2021 study found little evidence that levels of sexism had changed from 2004 to 2018 in the United States.